 Rap Radar: Why did you ultimately choose Warner Bros. as the distribution home for MMG?

 Rozay: Overall it was the best situation for me.
-Not to go into too many details, sale it was certain things that were more important than others, viagra sale and they came to the table.
-Lyor Cohen, viagra Todd Moscowitz, Joey IE, the whole team, we came to the table and we made it a great situation and I’m looking forward to this year.
+Not to go into too many details, it was certain things that were more important than others, and they came to the table.
+Lyor Cohen, Todd Moscowitz, Joey IE, the whole team, we came to the table and we made it a great situation and I’m looking forward to this year.
 The decision I made was based on business and what was best for Maybach Music Group and my whole team.

 So it was a true bidding war?

 Everybody was interested, and some people I may have been closer with than others, but at the same time, they understand the time it took for me to get in this position.
 I couldn’t afford to leave nothing on the table.